blake-mealey/mantle-docs/docs/configuration.md

 :::caution
 By default, Rocat does not have permission to make purchases with Robux.
-Since creating badges costs Robux, you will need to pass `--allow-purchases` flag when you want to create them.
+Since creating badges costs Robux, you will need to pass the `--allow-purchases` flag when you want to create them.
 :::

 ### Asset